 - All services available to clients are equally available to clients with disabilities.
-To ensure equal accessibility of programs and services to clients with disabilities, Brevard Family Partnership and subcontracted staff assess client needs by consulting with the client.
+To ensure equal accessibility of programs and services to clients with disabilities, Brevard C.A.R.E.S. and subcontracted staff assess client needs by consulting with the client.
 As applicable, staff will consult with counselors, parents, guardians, other family members, and/or other representatives who may be able to assist the client. - 2.
-All Brevard Family Partnership-related requests for auxiliary aids and reasonable accommodations are to be directed to the Compliance Department.
-This contact shall be made directly by calling (321) 752-4650. - 3.
-The communication options for hearing impaired persons may include but not be limited to TDDs (Telecommunication Devices for the Deaf), FAX (telephone facsimile transmittal), phone amplifiers, sign language interpreters, flash cards, lip-reading, written notes, supplementary hearing devices, charts, signs or a combination of these.
+All Brevard C.A.R.E.S. related requests for auxiliary aids and reasonable accommodations are to be directed to the Brevard C.A.R.E.S.
+Program Manager.
+This contact shall be made directly through the "Intake" business phone which is: (321) 632-2737. - 3.
+The communication options for hearing impaired persons may include but not be limited to TDDs (Telecommunication Devices for the Deaf), FAX (telephone facsimile transmittal), phone amplifiers, sign language interpreters, flash cards, lipreading, written notes, supplementary hearing devices, charts, signs or a combination of these.
 TDDs will be available for use by clients and employees who are deaf or hearing impaired within two (2) business days of a request.
-This request is directed to the Brevard Family Partnership Intake line at (321) 752-3226.
+This request is directed to the Brevard C.A.R.E.S.
+Program Manager (321) 632-2737.
 Clients in need of TDD equipment may obtain this free of charge through Florida Telephone Relay.